nicklockwood/FXBlurView/README.md

 	@property (nonatomic, getter = isDynamic) BOOL dynamic;

 This property controls whether the FXBlurView updates dynamically, or only once when the view is added to its superview.
 Defaults to YES.
-Note that is dynamic is set to NO, you can still force the view to update by calling setNeedsDisplay.
-Dynamic blurring is extremely cpu-intensive, so you should always disable dyanmic views immediately prior to performing an animation to avoid stuttering.
+Note that is dynamic is set to NO, you can still force the view to update by calling `setNeedsDisplay` or `updateAsynchronously:completion:`.
+Dynamic blurring is extremely cpu-intensive, so you should always disable dynamic views immediately prior to performing an animation to avoid stuttering.
 However, if you have mutliple FXBlurViews on screen then it is simpler to disable updates using the `setUpdatesDisabled` method rather than setting the `dynamic` property to NO.

     @property (nonatomic, assign) NSUInteger iterations;